RC4ML/Legion/README.md

 ```

 ## 4. Run Legion
-There are two steps to train a GNN model in Legion.
+There are three steps to train a GNN model in Legion.
 In these steps, you need to change to **root** user for PCM.
 ### Step 1.
 Open msr by root for PCM
 ```
 $ modprobe msr